Permitted development rights under article 3

 Schedule 2 of the GPDO specifies all the different types of permitted development rights and the various limitations which apply.
-The current schedule is divided into 19 parts.
-Each part relates to a particular category of development.
+The schedule is divided into different part, with each part relating to a particular category of development.

 Limits on or Withdrawal of Permitted Development Rights

 While the basic aim of permitted development rights is to exclude relatively minor development proposals from planning controls, the scope of these rights are, and can be controlled by the following measures:

 - Each part of Schedule 2 in the 2015 Order and its amendments contains a number of detailed limitations on what specifically constitutes permitted development.
 These rights are more restrictive in the case of Listed Buildings, Conservation Areas, National Parks and Areas of Outstanding Natural Beauty

 - Most forms of development which require an Environmental Impact Assessment (EIA) are exempt from permitted development rights

 - Certain types of permitted development are subject to a condition requiring the prior approval of the local planning authority relating to specific aspects of the work